xapple/forest_puller/documentation/markdown/installing_tips.md

 If you are using Windows, you can try [this method](https://lmgtfy.com/?q=install+python3+on+windows).

 Otherwise if you are using on old version of Linux or macOS, you can simply install your own version of python in your home directory without administrator privileges.
-To do this we suggest using this excellent project along with it's installer:
+To do this we suggest using this excellent project along with its installer:

 * https://github.com/yyuu/pyenv
 * https://github.com/yyuu/pyenv-installer